TejaBeta/release-stats/README.md

 A tiny cli to get github release stats

 Usage:
-  grs [url] [flags]
+  release-stats [url] [flags]
-  grs [command]
+  release-stats [command]

 Available Commands:
-  completion  generate the autocompletion script for the specified shell help        Help about any command version     Print current grs version
+  completion  generate the autocompletion script for the specified shell help        Help about any command version     Print current release-stats version

 Flags:
-  -h, --help      help for grs
+  -h, --help      help for release-stats
       --verbose   Verbose mode on

-Use "grs [command] --help" for more information about a command.
+Use "release-stats [command] --help" for more information about a command.
 ```

 ## License